Generic Name: norethindrone/ethinyl estradiol (nor-ETH-in-drone/ETH-i-nil ES-tra-DYE-ol)

 - you are pregnant or think you may be pregnant

-- you have liver disease, liver tumors, or yellowing of the eyes or skin during pregnancy or during previous use of norethindrone/ethinyl estradiol or a similar medicine
+- you have certain heart valve problems, diabetes that affects circulation, uncontrolled high blood pressure, liver disease, or liver tumor or cancer, or a history of yellowing of the eyes or skin during pregnancy or previous birth control use

 Contact your doctor or health care provider right away if any of these apply to you.